 Stocks, bonds and mutual funds are types of securities for sale to investors.
-When you buy a corporation’s stock — also called a share or equity — you become an owner, giving you claim to a piece of their earnings.
+When you buy a corporation’s stock — also called a share or equity — you become an owner, giving you claim to a piece of its earnings.
 Purchasing a bond means you loan money to a corporation and receive payments back with interest.

 A mutual fund is a collection of individual stocks and bonds, available for purchase as a package.
 When you own a mutual fund, you get a share of the earnings, dividends and interest produced by the fund’s holdings.
-Learn more about bond funds.

 An index is a hypothetical set of securities, used to measure the performance of a specific market.
 For example, the S&P 500 Index tracks the performance of the 500 largest publicly traded companies in the U.S. Investors can’t buy into an index directly but can buy funds designed to mimic the index.

 When you invest in a mutual fund, you will have to choose from a variety of strategies.
 For example, a growth strategy typically invests in stocks that are fast growing and high earning — but that also poses a lot of risk.
-Less risky stock strategies include value, where you prefer relatively cheap stocks, or income, which focus on securities that pay dividends.
+Less risky stock strategies include value, where you prefer relatively cheap stocks, or income, which focuses on securities that pay dividends.

 Bond funds have different strategies too.
 Some invest in short-term (i.e., lower-risk) bonds, while others prefer long-term (i.e., higher-risk) bonds.
 Treasury and government strategies typically invest in lower-risk, high-quality bonds, while corporate and high-yield funds go for bigger yields and bigger risks.
 Investors can use one strategy or mix them up to create a style that’s right for them.
 They can also change strategies as their goals change.